KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NRL by EwwYumYuck](https://github.com/EwwYumYuck/MMM-NRL/)

-1. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-NRL.css`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-NRL.css`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `MMM-NRL.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-NRL.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+4. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-7. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NsInfo by mfurious](https://github.com/mfurious/MMM-NsInfo)